UIUC, Parkland reps to explain Pathway program, housing, financial aid, more

 High school students wishing to attend the University of Illinois at Urbana-Champaign can learn more about a program at Parkland College that guarantees them enrollment at Illinois in selected colleges while saving college tuition costs.

-Representatives from the University of Illinois and Parkland will be on hand to explain the Parkland Pathway to Illinois program and cover eligibility, housing, financial aid, and other topics.
+Representatives from the University of Illinois at Urbana-Champaign and Parkland will answer questions about the Pathway to Illinois Program, including eligibility, housing options, financial aid, admissions, and other topics.

-Qualifying high school graduates participate in the Pathway program by beginning their college career at Parkland.
-As they prepare to transfer to the University of Illinois at Urbana-Champaign, Pathway participants integrate their time as full-time Parkland students with resources and classes at Illinois.
-They can later gain admission to study select University of Illinois programs.
-Pathway students typically complete the program in two years, but AP credit and dual credit may affect program length.
+For qualifying Illinois high school graduates who begin college at Parkland and are interested in transferring to the University of Illinois, the program is an opportunity to gain guaranteed admission to certain University of Illinois programs.
+While preparing to transfer, participating students will be able to integrate their time as full-time Parkland students with resources and classes at Illinois.
+Pathway students typically complete the program in two years, but AP credit and college credit earned in high school may affect program length.